The time for performance is now, with the E3D Hemera Extruder (formerly known as the Hermes Extruder).

-Below is a great video that summarises the Hemera Extrusion System:
+Below is a great video that summarizes the Hemera Extrusion System.

 What makes this extruder special is how it combines the market leading V6 hotend, with a newly developed filament drive mechanism which comes together to create an exceptionally responsive direct-drive extrusion system.

 This allows 3D printer users to print flexible filaments with some of the industries best performance and accuracy, usually done at 50mm/s.
 It’s also obtainable as a Bowden extruder system so it fits most people’s needs.